grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 {
   public void Open()
   {
     // imagine implementation
     // for *closing* the connection is here!!
   }

   public void Close()
   {
     // imagine implementation for
     // *opening* the connection is here!!
   }
 }
 ```

-it would compile just fine, but fail badly when executed.
+then it would compile just fine but fail badly when executed.
 This is because the behavior would be against the protocol set between `Connection` abstraction and its user.
 All implementations of `Connection` must follow this protocol.

-So, again, there are certain rules that restrict the way two objects can communicate.
-Both sender and recipient of a message must adhere to the rules, or the they will not be able to work together.
+So, again, there are rules that restrict the way two objects can communicate.
+Both a sender and a recipient of a message must adhere to the rules, or they will not be able to work together.

-The good news is that, most of the time, *we* are the ones who design these protocols, along with the interfaces, so we can design them to be either easier or harder to follow by different implementations of an interface.
+The good news is that most of the time, *we* are the ones who design these protocols, along with the interfaces, so we can design them to be either easier or harder to follow by different implementations of an interface.
 Of course, we are wholeheartedly for the "easier" part.

 ## Protocol stability

 Remember the last story about Johnny and Benjamin when they had to make a design change to add another kind of employees (contractors) to the application?
 To do that, they had to change existing interfaces and add new ones.
 This was a lot of work.
 We don't want to do this much work every time we make a change, especially when we introduce a new variation of a concept that is already present in our design (e.g. Johnny and Benjamin already had the concept of "employee" and they were adding a new variation of it, called "contractor").

 To achieve this, we need the protocols to be more stable, i.e. less prone to change.
 By drawing some conclusions from experiences of Johnny and Benjamin, we can say that they had problems with protocols stability because the protocols were:

 1. complicated rather than simple
-2.  concrete rather than abstract
+1. concrete rather than abstract
-3.  large rather than small
+1. large rather than small

-Based on analysis of the factors that make the stability of the protocols bad, we can come up with some conditions under which these protocols could be more stable:
+Based on the analysis of the factors that make the stability of the protocols bad, we can come up with some conditions under which these protocols could be more stable:

 1. protocols should be simple
-2.  protocols should be abstract
+1. protocols should be abstract
-3.  protocols should be logical
+1. protocols should be logical
-4.  protocols should be small
+1. protocols should be small

-And there are some heuristics that let us get closer to these qualities:
+And some heuristics help us get closer to these qualities:

-## Craft messages to reflect sender's intention
+## Craft messages to reflect the sender's intention

 The protocols are simpler if they are designed from the perspective of the object that sends the message, not the one that receives it.
-In other words, methods should reflect the intention of senders rather than capabilities of recipients.
+In other words, method signatures should reflect the intention of senders rather than the capabilities of recipients.

 As an example, let's look at a code for logging in that uses an instance of an `AccessGuard` class: